caltechlibrary/git-desktop/_episodes/02-setup.md

 GitHub is @users.noreply.github.com - this is a private address that is connected to your GitHub account.
 It doesn't accept email and ensures privacy.

+The weird robot image on the bottom left hand side is made up and shows how a commit history will look.
+This might get removed in a future release.

 These configuration changes don't have to be added next time you start GitHub Desktop, but can be modified under Preferences/Accounts and Preferences/Git.